ahmednuaman/generator-radian/README.md

 $ npm install -g yo
 ```

+### What is Radian?

+Radian is a scalable AngularJS framework, find out more here: [http://radian.io](http://radian.io)

 ### Yeoman Generators

 Yeoman travels light.
 He didn't pack any generators when he moved in.
 You can think of a generator like a plug-in.
 You get to choose what type of application you wish to create, such as a Backbone application or even a Chrome extension.